 Bill, a certified public accountant (inactive), is based at Ingram Micro’s corporate headquarters in Santa Ana, Calif.
 He holds a bachelor’s degree in economics-business from the University of California, Los Angeles, where he was a Phi Beta Kappa honoree.

-Paul Bay, a 20-year veteran of the information technology industry, serves as executive vice president and chief executive, Ingram Micro U.S. and Miami Export.
-He is responsible for the overall performance of the company's U.S. and Miami Export operations, and reports to Paul Read, president and COO, Ingram Micro Inc.
+Paul Bay, a 20-year veteran of the information technology industry, serves as executive vice president and group president of the Americas.
+He is responsible for the overall performance of Ingram Micro’s operations in U.S., Canada and South America and reports to Alain Monie, CEO, Ingram Micro Inc.

-Prior to his current role, he served as president, Ingram Micro North America.
-In this role, he was responsible for all partner-facing activities within the distributor's core U.S. and Canadian operations including sales, marketing, technical support and vendor management.
+Prior to his current role, Bay served as EVP and Chief Executive, Ingram Micro U.S. and Miami Export, where he resided over the company’s U.S. and Miami Export operations.
+Before that, he served as President, Ingram Micro North America, where he was responsible for all partner-facing activities within the distributor’s core U.S. and Canadian operations, including sales, marketing technical support and vendor management.

 Bay joined Ingram Micro's U.S. sales organization in 1995 and quickly progressed through roles of increasing responsibility with the company.
 In 2006, Bay left his position as senior vice president of vendor management at Ingram Micro to become chief executive officer of Punch!
 Software, based in Kansas City, Mo.

 Bay returned to Ingram Micro in June 2010 and was the chief architect behind the development of a divisional business unit structure in North America, which has led to greater efficiency and productivity, as well as increased revenue growth and profitability, for the region.

 Before joining Ingram Micro in 1995, Bay held sales positions with firms in Southern California, including Triad Computer Systems Corp.